 6. Incorrect implementation.

-Some organizations have handed off the taxonomy to the development organization without a close partnership with the developer of the taxonomy.
-That has led to “bolting” the taxonomy on to the application as a navigational structure as opposed to integrating into the core architecture.
+Some organizations have handed off the taxonomy to the IT team without a close partnership with the developer of the taxonomy.
+That has led to “bolting” the taxonomy on to the software application as a navigational structure as opposed to integrating it into the core architecture for classification and metadata models.

 7. Improper technology.

-The correct technology needs to be available to leverage taxonomies - especially the so called “associative” relationships from a thesaurus structure.
-Ontologies for ecommerce goes beyond taxonomy.
+The correct technology needs to be available to leverage taxonomies - especially the so-called “associative” relationships from a thesaurus structure.
+Ontology for ecommerce goes beyond taxonomy.
+Ontology management tools such as those from Semantic Web Company (PoolParty semantic suite), data.world, Stardog as well as open-source tools like Neo4j can be part of the taxonomy management and application ecosystem.

 8. Inadequate tagging of legacy content.

-If the taxonomy is not applied to content that already exists in the system, the benefits of the taxonomy will not be fully realized.
+It is tempting to take a “going forward” approach and just include new content to the taxonomy.
+However, if the taxonomy is not applied to content that already exists in the system, the benefits of the taxonomy will not be fully realized.
+Tagging can be facilitated with machine learning approaches to autoclassification.
+Legacy content needs to be curated and cleansed as part of the optimization process.

 9. Lack of tagging compliance for new content.

-We minimize the risks of these by adhering to the correct methodology but also applying judgment and experience to the process.
+We minimize the risks of these ten mistakes by adhering to the correct methodology but also applying judgment and experience to the process.
 This means not adhering to the process blindly, but taking into consideration exceptions and validating assumptions and choices with user experience data.
+An effective taxonomy avoids these errors and validates results as the program progresses.
+Ensuring that these issues are accounted for will enable the organization to get real value from taxonomy development projects.